Anita Ekberg: Death

 Ekberg died on 11 January 2015, at the age of 83, at the clinic San Raffaele in Rocca di Papa, Roman Castles, from complications of chronic illnesses.
 The actress had been in a wheelchair for several years after being knocked down by one of her pet Great Danes, which broke her hip.
 Ekberg's funeral service was held on 14 January 2015, at the Lutheran-Evangelical Christuskirche in Rome, after which her body was cremated and her remains were buried at the cemetery of Skanör Church in Sweden, in accordance with her wishes to be buried in the land of her birth.

+Legacy

+In 2021, Italian actress Monica Bellucci co-produced and starred in a mockumentary dedicated to Ekberg, called The Girl in the Fountain and presented as a special event at the 2021 Torino Film Festival.